creations-designs/autodesk-sketchbook-headstart/README.md

 See video [Sketchbook Pro Tutorial Part 2 – How to sketch a product](https://youtu.be/w2IZGpbVh-c)

 I hope you enjoyed this autodesk sketchbook drawing tutorial.
 Find more digital art tips and tutorials here.

+## 3 Basics to Sketchbook Pro 6 for Beginners Tutorial

+Based on "Basics to Sketchbook Pro 6 for Beginners Tutorial" at https://www.youtube.com/watch?v=ZDUWspKTvt0